fredpdavis/oshealab_genomic_scripts/README.md

 often change these kinds of characters to curly quotes that will break the command -- this is a problem when eg, you try to copy and paste a command into a script that you are editing, or into the terminal to test a command.

-### 5. Trust no one, especially yourself

-This is of course an exaggeration -- ultimately you are trusting multiple layers of software that operate the sequencer through to the programs that generate the figures you will intrepret.
-Be skeptical of all results.
-Don't over-interpret or assume your results are correct: lots of things can and do go wrong.
-Do you have positive and negative controls?
-If something looks weird, it probably is.

 ## RNA-seq